-- 6.1.1 In common with other public bodies, the Trust is required to have in place arrangements under which a Director of the Board, Governor, committee member or employee who has a financial or other personal interest which is likely to influence his performance or a particular function is obliged to: - i.
+- i.
 Declare the interest; and - ii.
-To withdraw from the performance of the function to the relevant extent that the board or committee deem appropriate (advice should be sought from the Trust Secretary if any doubt exists) - 6.1.2.
-It is important for the Trust to: - i.
+To withdraw from the performance of the function to the relevant extent that the board or committee deem appropriate (advice should be sought from the Associate Director of Corporate Governance if any doubt exists)

+6.1.2.
+It is important for the Trust to:

+- i.
 Ensure that no Director of the Board, Governor, committee member or employee is involved in taking a decision or participates in a discussion on any matter where that person has a conflict of interest; - ii.
 Ensure that those providing information to the Trust can be confident that it will be properly handled; and - iii.
 Avoid any impression that any Director of the Board, Governor, committee member or employee has used his relationship with the Trust to his/her personal advantage. - 6.1.3.
 Every Director of the Board, Governor, committee member or employee should avoid situations in which their duties and private interests may conflict or where there would be a suspicion of conflict and ensure that, before he becomes involved in taking a decision or participating in a discussion, there are no conflicts of interest that, in the opinion of a fair-minded and informed observer, would suggest a real possibility of bias. - 6.1.4.
 Where a Director of the Board, Governor, committee member or employee comes into possession of confidential information in the course of their duties, they must not use or disclose that information in order to benefit themselves or any other person. - 6.1.5.
-A Director of the Board, Governor or committee member of either Boards should consult the Chairman (and notify the Trust Secretary) before accepting a new appointment which may lead to a conflict of interest. - 6.1.5.
+A Director of the Board, Governor or committee member of either Boards should consult the Chair (and notify the Associate Director of Corporate Governance) before accepting a new appointment which may lead to a conflict of interest. - 6.1.5.
 An employee should consult their line manager (and notify their Executive Director) before accepting an appointment which may lead to a conflict of interest. - 6.1.6.
 Each Director, Governor, committee member or employee is responsible for his own compliance with these procedural arrangements and with the law.